verygoodsoftwarenotvirus/blog/content/posts/golang-docker-plugin.md

 -buildmode=plugin not supported on darwin/amd64
 ```

+Note that Go returns this error even if there's a syntax error in the code.
+It won't even bother trying to see if your code is okay if you're trying to use `-buildmode=plugin` on an unsupported platform.

 Rats!
 In all my excitement and fervor, I never thought to check if plugins were even supported on my platform.
 It even says on the release notes that I linked above! `Plugin support is currently only available on Linux.` It was a nice reminder that because I sort of naturally gravitated towards being a Go developer on OS X, I'm much more frequently in a position to beta test new things than be shut out of them.

 But what to do about my problem?